raspberrypilearning/scratch-3-phrasebook/en/step_5.md

 Can you switch between backdrops by clicking on the sprites?

-Do the sprites appear and disappear as they should?
+Do the sprites appear and disappear when they should?

 ![Test code to switch backdrops](images/testBackdropSwap.gif)
 --- /task ---